Cosmology from pregeometry: Fields and effective action

 where \be F_{\mu\rho}=F_{\mu\nu\rho\sigma}g^{\nu\sigma}\ ,\quad F = F_{\mu\nu\rho\sigma}g^{\mu\rho}g^{\nu\sigma}=F_{\mu\rho}g^{\mu\rho}\ . \ee The coupling functions $Z,\ B,\ C,\ m^{2},\ \n,\ M^{2},\ K,\ Y,\ \text{and}\ V$ are functions of the scalar field $\chi$.

 The effective action includes all effects of quantum fluctuations.
 The field equations derived by variation of $\Gamma$ are exact.
 These are the field equations relevant for cosmology.
 We have not computed $\Gamma$ but rather made the ansatz of the validity of a derivative expansion.
-The action \eqref{eq:6} contains all terms in second oder in the derivative expansion which do not involve contractions with the totally antisymmetric tensor $\varepsilon^{\mu\nu\rho\sigma}$ or $\varepsilon^{mnpq}$.
+The action \eqref{eq:6} contains invariants in second oder in the derivative expansion which do not involve contractions with the totally antisymmetric tensor $\varepsilon^{\mu\nu\rho\sigma}$ or $\varepsilon^{mnpq}$.
 The omission of such terms can be justified by imposing discrete symmetries as parity and time reversal and by noting that $F_{\mu\nu mn}F_{\rho\sigma pq}\varepsilon^{\mu\nu\rho\sigma}\varepsilon^{mnpq}$ is a total derivative.
+There exist also other index contractions not involving the $\varepsilon$-tensor.
+Since these invariants do not seem to induce qualitative changes we have omitted them for the sake of simplicity.
+The effective action is therefore not in the most general form in second order in a derivative expansion.
+We also often omit the term $\sim B$.
+Again, this makes no qualitative difference.
+Our discussion of the invariant $\sim B$ can be considered as a proxy for other omitted invariants.
+The remaining invariants are all needed for an understanding of the structural properties of our model.

 For $V=0$ Minkowski space with vanishing gauge fields and constant scalar field is a solution of the field equations derived from the effective action \eqref{eq:6}.
 The coupling functions should be chosen such that Minkowski space is stable.
 A detailed stability analysis is presented in appendix \ref{app:A}.
 We define the combinations \bel{7A} \Ztil = Z+4B+12C\ ,\quad \mtil=\m+3\n\ . \ee For constant coupling functions stability of Minkowski space can be realized for \bel{7B} Z>0\ ,\trip Z+2B>0\ ,\trip \Ztil<0\ ,\trip \m>0\ ,\trip \M>0\ , \ee and either \bel{9A} \mtil>0\ ,\quad K>3Y^{2}\chi_{0}^{2}/\mtil\ , \ee or for negative $\mtil$ obeying \bel{9B} \mtil<-2\M+\frac{3Y^{2}\chi_{0}^{2}}{K}\ . \ee The negative sign of $\Ztil$ is connected to the non-compact character of the gauge group $SO(1,3)$.
 The conditions \eqref{7B}-\eqref{9B} are extended later to $\chi$-dependent couplings.